adednile/flee-market/README.md

-# Flee Market
+# 🛍️ Flee Market

-Flee Market is an online marketplace application built with Java and Spring Boot.
-It enables vendors to list items for sale and customers to browse and purchase products easily.
+**Flee Market** is a full-stack online marketplace application developed using Java and Spring Boot.
+It facilitates buying and selling of items, allowing **vendors** to register and list their products, while **customers** can browse, add items to their cart, and place orders seamlessly.

-## Features
+## ✨ Features

-- Vendor registration and login
+- Vendor registration, login, and shop profile management
+- Product listing, updating, and deletion by vendors
+- Product browsing and search functionality for customers
-- Item listing and browsing
+- Customer registration and profile management
-- Shopping cart and checkout
+- Shopping cart and secure checkout process
-- User profile management
+- Order history and status tracking
+- RESTful APIs built using Spring Boot controllers

+## 🧠 Code Highlights

+- `UserController.java`: Handles registration, login, and user-related API endpoints.
+- `ProductController.java`: Manages product listing, updates, and deletions.
+- `OrderService.java`: Contains business logic for processing customer orders.
+- `VendorRepository.java`: Interfaces with the database for vendor-related queries.
+- `Customer.java` and `Vendor.java`: Represent the user roles in the system and extend a base `User` entity.

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites

 - Java 11 or higher
 - Maven (or Gradle)
-- MySQL (or your preferred database)
+- MySQL or PostgreSQL (update credentials in `application.properties`)

 ### Running the Application